 Class Description: Dan Sheridan has been teaching Risk Management techniques for many years, that he learned in the Pits at the Chicago Board Options Exchange.
-Join our 3-week Live Teaching Class focused on Long Diagonals.
-Dan will teach risk management with practical implementation over the 3 weeks.
-Work with Dan every Monday and Wednesday at 1pm CT as he places and manages live trades with you in the current Volatile Market.
+Join our 3-week On-Demand Class focused on Long Diagonals.
+Dan taught risk management with practical implementation over the 3 weeks.
+Watch Dan place and manage live trades in the Volatile Market.

 - Each Session will be around an hour in length.

-- Each event will be recorded and archive for your review.
+- Each event was recorded and archive for your review.

 - Each event will have a PDF of presentation slides, if used.

 - You can email questions directly to Dan with your “Ask Dan a Question” button on your archive class page.